 The original "Wall of Honor"

-The "Wall" includes the photos of all 464 Medal of Honor recipients, and 400 who lost their lives during the war, as well less famous individuals whose photos were sent in from around the country, including those of the 66 Tuskegee Airmen who were KIA serving their country.
+The original "Wall" included the photos of all 464 Medal of Honor recipients, and 400 American soldiers, sailors, marines and merchant marines who lost their lives during the war, as well less famous individuals whose photos were sent in from around the country, including those of the 66 Tuskegee Airmen who were KIA serving their country.

 Members of Alamo Honor Flight from San Antonio TX were present at the unveiling, representing the more than 100 Honor Flight Regional Hubs that have flown more than 80,000 WWII veterans to visit their Memorial since the inaugural flight in 2005.
 (The Digital Clubhouse Network organized the first "honor flight" in May 2004, when more than 70 WWII veterans and their wives were flown by the chairman of United Airlines to attend the dedication of the National World War II Memorial.
 Accompanying them were more than 30 youth who had helped the vets produce short videos documenting their wartime service as part of the DCN's award winning Stories of Service program.)

-The "Wall of Honor" is more than 150 feet in length with new sections being added each year.
-Preference is being given to veterans who have passed away during the intervening 12 months.
+The "Wall of Honor" was more than 150 feet in length, with new sections being added each year with preference is given to veterans who have passed away during the intervening 12 months.
 The "Wall" includes photos of US presidents John Kennedy and George H.W.
 Bush, and all 464 WWII Medal of Honor recipients, Hollywood legends Jimmy Stewart, Clark Gable, Tony Curtis, Ernest Borgnine and Kirk Douglas, Major League Baseball standouts Jackie Robinson, Jerry Coleman, Bob Feller, Hank Greenberg, and Yogi Berra.